gambit2014/Video-Translator/README.md

-This Python project takes a video file, extracts its audio track, transcribes the spoken text using Faster Whisper, translates the resulting text (German → English) with MarianMT
+Project takes a video file, extracts its audio track, transcribes the spoken text using Faster Whisper, translates the resulting text (German → English) with MarianMT

 Python 3.9+ (Recommended; works with 3.12 as well).
 Pip for installing packages.